resource-watch/slate/source/includes/api/_graph.md

 }
 ```

 This endpoint returns the list of concepts available in the graph.
-If successful, the response will have status 200 OK, containing a list of elements in the `data` index, each containing the information about one graph concept.
+If successful, the response will have status 200 OK, containing a list of elements in the `data` index, each containing the information about one concept.
 Check out the [Graph concept reference](#graph-concept-reference) for details on each of the fields of the returned response.

 Please keep in mind this endpoint **does not return a paginated list** - instead, it returns all the concepts available in the graph, no matter how many they are.
 You should avoid using this specific endpoint since it might harm the performance of your application, should the graph increase significantly in size.

 ### Filters

-> Filtering graph concepts by application:
+> Filtering concepts by application:

 ```shell
 curl -X GET https://api.resourcewatch.org/v1/graph/query/list-concepts?application=gfw